Understanding Dopamine: Love Hormones And The Brain

 Sustaining A Relationship Over Time

-Once the initial boost of brain chemicals wears off, sustaining a relationship with someone we love takes more work and effort.
+Once the initial boost of brain chemicals or primary hormones wears off, sustaining a relationship with someone we love takes more work and effort.
 While the initial neurochemical flood bonded you together, it's up to you and your partner to decide if your relationship is worth building into the future.
 A relationship should be viewed as a partnership with an even give-and-take between both people.

 A successful relationship takes to communicate, support, and compromise and requires both partners working together to achieve this goal.
 Falling in love doesn't take much effort but staying in love and making the relationship thrive depends on both people making the choice to commit to one another.
 This allows an attachment to grow over time, strengthening the bond.